 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 All of these things seem difficult to cite because they are not "standard" types of resources.
 While your style guide might have a structure on some of these, it might not.
 If there is no guidance on how to cite it you can either ask your professor or get creative (but not too creative).

 Ross, Interview with Tarzan, The West Coast of Africa, 12 June 2011.

 Check to see if there is an official way to cite your source first.
-If you have to get creative (a last resort thing) double check with your professor to make sure the citation you made works.
+If you have to get creative (a last resort) double check with your professor to make sure the citation you made works.